despacito420/The-Feed/Blog/Networking_for_SOC.md

 `http_uri`: This ensures that the rule only applies to HTTP requests, checking the URI part of the HTTP request.

 `content:"${jndi:",fast_pattern,nocase`: This is the core of the detection.
-It looks for the string "${jndi:" within the HTTP request URI.
+It looks for the string "`${jndi:`" within the HTTP request URI.
 This string is a common indicator of Log4j exploitation attempts using JNDI lookup. fast_pattern optimizes the search, and nocase makes the search case-insensitive.

 `metadata`: This section adds metadata to the rule.
 The policy directives indicate that if this rule triggers, the traffic should be dropped by various intrusion prevention systems (IPS). ruleset community indicates the rule comes from a community-contributed ruleset.